 “Different types of weaponry add an exciting element to the gameplay.”

 To lower your bounty rating, you have to evade them, which can be quite tricky if you commit a crime and then jump on an elevator.
 But if you thought you were going to have a high-speed chase with cops, you might need to play a different game.
 Cops can not drive cars.
-So to elude them, you can jump in a car and drive around the block.
-Hopefully, this transforms into a functioning system in the future, but currently, it is ridiculous.
+So, to elude them, you can jump in a car and drive around the block.
+Hopefully, this will transform into a functioning system in the future, but currently, it is ridiculous.

 Cyberpunk 2077‘s combat is of the typical first-person shooter variety, supporting both firearms and melee weapons.
 There is an abundance of weapons to find, but a lot of them are forgettable.
 There are certain types of weapons, except they don’t deviate much.
 At least if I pick up a sniper rifle, I can guarantee I can use it straight away because it will be the same as the one I am replacing.

 There are three different types of guns: Power, Tech, and Smart.
 These add an exciting element to the gameplay, one that I always looked towards when choosing weapons.
 Power guns fire projectiles that have a chance of rebounding off hard surfaces.
-Tech weapons can penetrate hard surfaces, similar to that of FMJ in the Call of Duty series, and Smart weaponry uses a homing system to ensure all bullets will hit the target.
+Tech weapons can penetrate hard surfaces, similar to that of FMJ in the Call of Duty series, and Smart weaponry uses a homing system to ensure all bullets hit the target.
 The Tech guns do need compatible cyberware to function, but you receive this through storyline rewards.
 If you can’t find a good weapon from looting in Cyberpunk 2077, you can always craft it.

 “Cyberpunk 2077 is a game built on immersion.”